khanark/silencer-bot/README.md

 ### Executing program

-- To run the program install the npm package
+- To run the program write the following in the terminal

 ```bash
 npm start